-Turning our focus to proposed rates increases, the anticipated average rates increase for 2022-2023 in the 2021-2031 Ten Year Plan was 5.87%7.
-This is the highest increase for any individual year in the ten years and the closest Council gets to the required self-imposed rates increase limit of 6%8.
-The combined impact of these budget changes and mitigating actions outlined in this draft Annual Plan move the average rates increase to around 5.96%, just inside this selfimposed net rates increase limit.
+Turning our focus to proposed rates increases, the anticipated average rates increase for 2022-2023 in the 2021-2031 Ten Year Plan was 5.87%6.
+This is the highest increase for any individual year in the ten years and the closest Council gets to the required self-imposed rates increase limit of 6%7.
+The combined impact of Council's budget changes, responses to community and internal submissions, and mitigating actions outlined in this Annual Plan move the average rates increase to 6.5%, slightly above the self-imposed net rates increase limit.